-The Fiji Trades Union Congress National Executive Board consists of a President, three Vice Presidents, one of whom is a woman, the National Secretary, the Assistant National Secretary and the National Treasurer.
+The Fiji Trades Union Congress National Executive Board consists of a President, three Vice Presidents, two of whom are women, the National Secretary, two Assistant National Secretaries and the National Treasurer.
 The Board is elected at the Biennial Conference to serve a two year term.

 The National Executive Board is empowered to make decisions between the National Council meetings and the Biennial Delegates Conference through the following:

 - carry out functions of FTUC in accordance with the FTUC Constitution, Resolutions and Decisions of the Biennial Delegate Conference which is supplemented by decision at the National Council